 CT is not as sensitive as MRI, and Wallerian degeneration is generally observed only in its chronic stage.
 It is seen as a contiguous tract of gliosis leading from a region of cortical or subcortical neuronal injury towards the deep cerebral structures, along the expected topographical course of the involved white matter tract.

 - T1 hypointense

 - T2 hyperintense

 - brainstem atrophy

-It is named after English neurophysiologist Augustis Volney Waller (1816 - 1870), who had described the process in 1850 6.
+It is named after the English neurophysiologist Augustis Volney Waller (1816-1870), who described the process in 1850 6.

 - 1. De simone T, Regna-gladin C, Carriero MR et-al. Wallerian degeneration of the pontocerebellar fibers.
 AJNR Am J Neuroradiol.
 2005;26 (5): 1062-5.
 AJNR Am J Neuroradiol (link) - Pubmed citation

 - 2. Kuhn MJ, Mikulis DJ, Ayoub DM et-al. Wallerian degeneration after cerebral infarction: evaluation with sequential MR imaging.
 Radiology.
 1989;172 (1): 179-82.
 Radiology (citation) - Pubmed citation